-The Finnish Ministry of Education and Culture issued a Programme for Children’s Culture (2003–2007), resulting in the establishment of the Taikalamppu network of cultural centres for children.
-The Ministry’s ambition was to develop art and culture services for children and adolescents nationwide by supporting the operation of existing cultural centres for children and by promoting the introduction of services in the areas where there had previously been none.
+The Finnish Ministry of Education and Culture issued a Programme for Children’s Culture (2003–2007) which resulted in the establishment of the Taikalamppu (Magic lamp) network of children’s cultural centres.
+The Ministry’s ambition was to develop arts and culture services for children and young people across Finland by supporting the operations of existing cultural centres for children, and by promoting the introduction of services in the areas where there had previously been none.

-The Ministry of Education and Culture selected seven cultural centres for children in the first Taikalamppu period (2003–2005), and the network expanded during the next two periods (2006–2008 and 2009–2013) so that in the end there were eleven members in the network.
-The Ministry set specific goals for development for the members in the network, targeting various forms of operation and art fields.
-The cultural centres in the network were granted a special state subsidy.
+The Ministry of Education and Culture selected seven children’s cultural centres to be members of the Taikalamppu network (2003–2005) and by 2013 it had expanded to include eleven members.
+The Ministry set specific development tasks for the network’s members, targeting various areas and art disciplines.
+The cultural centres were granted a special state subsidy.

-The Ministry of Education and Culture provides the funding for the Association’s ordinary functions.
+The Ministry of Education and Culture provides the funding for the Association’s daily operations.

 Picture: The year 2023 year marks the 20th anniversary of the birth of Taikalamppu (Magic Lamp), a network of experts in children and youth culture centres.